swaffzor/top-down-game/README.md

   - [] Golf club collision with the ball

 - [] Golf ball collision with the water
+  - [] Golf ball splash animation
+- [] Golf ball collision with the trees
 - [] Golf ball collision with the sand
 - [] Golf ball collision with the grass